Last Updated on

 Sure, there is a part of you- your inner panicky parent– which looks ahead to the next set of rapids and begins to worry, but you shake it off when a group of blind children in the raft in front of you splash through the rapids without issue.
 Worry is replaced by exhilaration, scream-inducing fun, and overwhelming pride as your daughter gives you a look that clearly says, “I’ve got this.”

 Location and popularity also result in this being one of the least expensive river rafting trips around, ideal for families who want to experience white water on a limited budget.
 Rest assured, though bustling Sacramento is just an hour away, the atmosphere on the water is most definitely wild and rural.
 This is the river where California’s gold rush began and while the crowds of the 1850s are long gone, the hunger for adventure still lingers.

-The key to any successful rafting trip is a great guide and O.A.R.S. has been leading top-notch river experiences since their very first dory-navigated trip down the Grand Canyon’s Colorado River in 1969.
-Since then, their operation has expanded to 19 unique sections of river, thousands of successful trips, and resulted in countless memories being made.
-One and two-day trips are available on the Class III South Fork, making it the perfect introduction to whitewater.
-Expect to work up an appetite out on the river; O.A.R.S. guides always put together a great riverside lunch spread.
-As a matter of fact, there isn’t much these guides can’t do.
 My kids absolutely adored Jim, our guide, who kept them safe and entertained and the entire trip.
 Whether he was pointing out historic mining equipment partially submerged by the side of the river, spying a hawk’s roost, cracking jokes, preparing us a delicious barbecue dinner, or using his eagle eye to read the river, Jim always seemed to be thrilled about sharing the experience with us as we were with him.
-My daughter had an especially hard time saying goodbye to her newfound hero.
-After all, he did successfully navigate us through a rapid named Troublemaker!

 My family was über content in the spacious Eureka Copper Canyon tents (the same tent we love and have at home), sleeping off the ground in platform beds with the sound of a rippling stream lulling us to sleep.
 This is the best option for folks who aren’t really campers but still want to enjoy the complete outdoor experience.
 If you absolutely can’t stand the thought of sleeping in a tent, there are a couple small hotels nearby as well.

 With the rafting season just around the corner, I have found myself carrying around my copy of O.A.R.S.
 Adventures Magazine, trying to decide where my family is going to raft next.
 A family-friendly three day float on Northern California’s Klamath River is definitely one of the trips calling my name.

 Disclosure: My family enjoyed a complimentary river rafting and camping experience with O.A.R.S. for the purposes of this unbiased story.
 We truly appreciated all the river hospitality but amazing fun we had is all that influenced this story.